YourAverageLink/ssgz/README.md

 The Inventory Menu contains a list of notable items.
 Each entry displays the current level of the item you have (for instance, "Goddess Sword" on the Sword row if that's what you have).
 For each item, you may use D-Pad left / right to increase / decrease how many upgrades of that item you have.

+### Tricks Menu

+The Tricks Menu contains some specific functionality to help practice tricks.
+Currently, the only trick supported is Wing Ceremony Cutscene Skip.

+- When activated, you will be loaded into the save prompt before the Wing Ceremony.
+The game will keep track of your A presses and evaluate your timing on WCCS.
+Pressing D-Pad Left will reload the area to retry.
+This also kills Link, to make the reload much faster if you succeed.

 ## Debug / Extra Features

 If you're running from source, you may enable certain experimental / extra features.
 Run `asm_debug.sh` or manually run